 In the Takata Bankruptcy (In re: TK Holdings Inc., Case No. 17-11375 (BLS))—which arose out of the Takata Defective Airbag Litigation—Signal was retained by the court-appointed claims and noticing agent to design and execute a Supplemental Notice Plan to target more than 110 million potential claimants around the world.

-Signal was tasked with raising awareness of the bankruptcy and providing notice to consumers who may have owned an affected vehicle or searched for information about the case online.
+Signal was tasked with raising awareness of the bankruptcy and providing notice to consumers who may have owned an affected vehicle.

 This Supplemental Notice Plan was enormous in scope and included worldwide publication notice campaigns translated into 21 languages across more than 60 countries.
 While traditional in nature, the print aspect of the campaign was a massive undertaking.
 The Signal team had to closely coordinate with newspaper ad teams around the world to handle the many translations, the different ad sizes, and any local restrictions which might affect the ads.